kkmhogen/KBeaconDemo_Android/README.md

          //unit is second, set measure temperature and humidity interval cfgSensor.setSensorHtMeasureInterval(2);

-         //unit is 0.1%, if abs(current humidity - last saved humidity) > 3, then save new record
+         //unit is 0.1%, if abs(current humidity - last saved humidity) > 3, then log new record
          cfgSensor.setHumidityChangeThreshold(30);

-         //unit is 0.1 Celsius, if abs(current temperature - last saved temperature) > 0.5, then save new record cfgSensor.setTemperatureChangeThreshold(5);
+         //unit is 0.1 Celsius, if abs(current temperature - last saved temperature) > 0.5, then log new record cfgSensor.setTemperatureChangeThreshold(5);

          ArrayList<KBCfgBase> cfgList = new ArrayList<>(2);